City of Manchester Stadium

 - Matchday Stadium Tour to feel the excitement before the game;

 - VIP Legends Tour to meet some of the legendary City players and ask any questions about their career;

 - Birthday Part and Education stadium tours.

 You should check the tour availability beforehand.

 Opened in 2004, Man City museum is the most significant attraction for devoted fans and guests.
-It depicts a glorious club’s history highlighting all its major trophies and cups one.
-You will see some photos of legendary player and people who made their contribution to the club’s achievements.
+It depicts a glorious club’s history highlighting all its major trophies and cups won.
+You will see some photos of legendary players and people who made their contribution to the club’s achievements.

 Things to Do in Manchester

 Most people think that Manchester has only a few things to see when it comes to tourists attractions.
 It is mainly associated with industrial enterprises, factories, gray sky and rainy weather.
 You will be surprised to know that the city is the British guitar capital with lots of bands hailing from Manchester.
 Different underground stages host regular music shows and concerts.
 Here you can come across amazing architectural buildings, libraries, museums and tons of other great places to see and hear.

 Hop-on-hop-off sightseeing tours have their representations in all major cities across the world.
 Manchester is not an exception.
 Such tours have proved to be a fast and cost-effective opportunity to get acquainted with all major places that worth paying attention.
 From the National Football Museum to iconic Piccadilly Gardens, Albert Square and the Museum of Science all included in one program with a dozen of stops.